 What is the accommodation like in Launceston?

-The accommodation in Launceston is a comfortable and clean mid-range 3-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to 5-star).
-If you would like to book your own room, please let us know when you book, but there will be additional costs.
+The accommodation in Launceston is a comfortable and clean four-star hotel and will be on a twin-share accommodation basis.
+If you would like to book your own room, please let us know when you book, but there will be an additional cost.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.

 What is the accommodation and food like on the track?

-The food during the trek will vary depending on what items were purchased during the pre-trek shopping.
-We will assist you in purchasing the best tasting nutritional foods to get you through the week.
-We also make sure the food is light because it will need to be carried.
+The food during the trek will be pre-prepared ration packs.
+The ration packs are designed to provide enough nutrition and have been designed by some of Australia leading outdoor nutrition companies such as Campers Pantry and On Track Meals and have been constructed to be light and compact.
+They will be a mixture of dehydrated meals and real food meals as well as trail and energy snacks.
 We will organise a food drop a Pelion Hut which will be limited to 30kg, so this will also assist in reducing your overall pack weight.
 Most of the food will need to be cooked on a portable stove, but obviously, foods like chocolate bars, muesli bars and lollies can just be carried throughout the day to snack on during rest breaks.
 You will only need to carry one stove per team of two, but if the team numbers are odd, the odd person will team up with the guides for the meal preparations.